 - 3 of the top 10 agencies have no apps

-What does it tell us?
+What does it tell us about the insurance market?
 Well, for one thing — the opportunity is right there.
 The incumbents will eventually cave in and invest in mobile apps to chase innovative mobile-first insurance disruptors.

 On the other hand, a search on the App Store reveals circa 2,500 insurance-related mobile apps.
 One consolation is that people probably still don’t shop for such products through mobile stores, right?

-These startups are going mobile-first.
+These startups are going mobile-first targeting individuals and business insurance alike.
 They know their customers are spending more and more time on their phones, and they meet them right there, smartly applying smartphone features.